Si Inthrathit: Origin

-Polical legacy
+Sukhothai and Indapraṣṭhanagara

-Before the late 12th century, the Menam River basin comprised several independent polities, among which Xiū Luó Fēn, centered at Phraek Si Racha, held regional prominence.
-(Note: As per the map of Dvaravati kingdoms by K. M. Mudar, Nakhon Pathom region corresponded to Dvaravati's Kamalanka or later Ge Luo She Fen; the Lopburi and Prachinburi regions formed the Lavo Kingdom; the Suphanburi region was identified as She Ba Ruo (舍跋若), and the Si Thep region as Qiān Zhī Fú.
-Therefore, Xiū Luó Fēn potentially was likely located in the only remaining area with a significant number of ancient Dvaravati settlements — the Phraek Si Racha or Chai Nat region.)
-This polity maintained its autonomy through successive generations and traced its lineage to the ancient house of Phatumsuriyawong.
 In the late 12th century, the Angkorian Empire expanded northward under the Mahidharapura dynasty, reasserting its authority over Lavo and extending control into the central basin.
-By 1180 CE, the domain of Xiū Luó Fēn had come under a new royal house that may have been connected to Angkor and was re-established as Chen Li Fu.
-During this period, Candraraja, a descendant of the Xiū Luó Fēn line and father of Si Inthrathit, ruled at Kamphaeng Phet before transferring the royal seat to Sukhothai.
+By 1180 CE, the domain of Phraek Si Racha region had come under a royal house that may have been connected to Angkor and was later re-established as Chen Li Fu.
+During this period, Candraraja, a descendant of the Phrak Si Racha line and father of Si Inthrathit, ruled at Kamphaeng Phet before transferring the royal seat to Sukhothai.